AndreaMendez09/-hackathon-caixabank-backend-java-bankingapp/README.md

         "hashedPassword": "$2a$10$vYWBxACqEIPeoT0O5b0faOHp4ITAHSBvoHDzBePW7tPqzpvqKLi6G"
     }
     ```
-    The accountNumber must be created and assigned to the account automatically by the app and be a UUID.
+    The accountNumber must be created and assigned to the account automatically by the com.hackathon.bankingapp.application and be a UUID.

     Checks should include:
     - No empty fields.